oac-tree/sup-dto/doc/anyvalue.rst

    :throws InvalidOperationException: If this operation is not supported
       (e.g. not a structured value or a structured array element).

    Add a member value for this structured value with the given name and value.
-Empty values are not allowed as member values.
+All types are allowed for the member values, including empty.

 .. function:: AnyValue& AnyValue::AddElement(const AnyValue& value)

    :param value: ``AnyValue`` object to add as an element.
    :return: Reference to ``this`` to allow chaining such calls.
    :throws InvalidOperationException: If this operation is not supported
-      (not an array value or an element of an array of arrays).
+      (e.g. not an array value or an element of an array of arrays).

    Add an element to the end of this array value with the given value.
+Since all elements in an array value are required to have the same type, this function may throw when the conversion fails.

 Comparison operators
 --------------------